McRent NZ

 Site Services Setting / Notes

-Área de Autocaravanas Santa Cruz Water, dump, CCTV Near port, 15 min walk to Old Town
+Área de Autocaravanas Santa Cruz Water, dump station, CCTV Near port, 15 min walk to Old Town

 Camping Nauta (Arona) Power, pools, laundry South-coast banana plantation, bus to Los Cristianos

-Zona de Acampada Chío (Guía de Isora) Basic water taps, toilets nearby High-altitude pitch with Teide views, permit required
+Zona de Acampada Chío (Guía de Isora) Basic water taps, restrooms nearby High-altitude site with Teide views, permit required

 Zona de acampada is the Canary Islands term for a marked camping area in protected natural zones.
-These areas offer basic services and charge a free or low nightly fee once you obtain the required permit.
+These areas offer basic services and charge a low or no nightly fee once you obtain the required permit.

 Frequently Asked Questions